mukil/dm4-sign-up/README.md

 This plugin introduces a configurable registration process for DeepaMehta 4 _User Accounts_.

+Most, if not all, user facing message are translatable by now, a Java ResourceBundle provided.
+A german language version of this bundle can be build from source after setting the language option to `de` using the `plugin.properties` file.

 This plugin adds:
 *   A `Sign-up`-link next to the `Login`-button in the DeepaMehta 4 Webclient
 *   A `Sign-up Configuration` topic associated to the `DeepaMehta 4 Sign up` Plugin (part of the "System" workspace and thus editable by all members of it)

 The special features of the **registration dialog** is comprised of:
 *   Username existence check
 *   Email existence check
 *   Simple GUI-Notification mechanism
 *   Minimal CSS Definition

 The special features of the **login dialog** is comprised of:
 *   Simple GUI-Notification mechanism
 *   Automatic redirect
 *   Minimal CSS Definition

 The **special logic** of this plugin is comprised of:
-*    Optionally: Configure a sign-up process with an Email based confirmation workflow
+*   Optionally: Configure a sign-up process with an Email based confirmation workflow<br/>
-*    Optionally: Sends confirmation mail with token to the users registering Email address
+    Sends confirmation mail with token to the users registering Email address<br/>
+    Allows for the password reset functionality to take place also via an Email based confirmation workflow
 *   Optionally: Sends notification to admin after a new user account was sucessfully created
 *   Optionally: If `new_accounts_are_enabled=true`, an account activation notice is sent

 **Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.